slashlan/deploy-impact-22-openedu-e/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>
-The prepared solution is a knowledge management and discovery tool for OpenEdu.ch.
-Our product includes elements and workflows of streamlined uploading process, as well as moderation of the new content uploaded manually or automatically as a result of discovery of new relevant resources.
+A complete revision of the knowledge management platform as well as the uploading and moderation processes of the OpenEdu.ch platform.
+In a nutshell, our product includes:
+- Knowledge management system based on a new ontology that is thorough, flexible and scalable
+- User-friendly navigation of the ontology based on filters
+- Powerful multi-language search engine based on semantic similarity
+- Streamlined uploading processes for new educational materials from the OpenEdu community
+- Refined moderation system to prevent content duplications and copyright violations.

 <p align="center">
 <a href="" rel="noopener">
   <img src="https://user-images.githubusercontent.com/37207832/202766910-7e2b231b-e6d3-4119-9bda-7e80d299e51f.png" alt="Overview" width="660" height="380">